brianchuchua/technical-reading-notes/books/fundamentals/clean-code.md

 * Keep boundaries clean.
 You want to depend on code you wrote, no others.
   * Wrap boundaries, and use an adapter to convert from your perfect interface to the provided interface.

+## Chapter 9 - Unit Tests

+Robert Martin recounts his Timer class testing story, including the sing-a-long. :)

+### The Threw Laws of TDD

+1. You may not write production code until you have written a failing unit test.
+2. You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
+3. You may not write more production code than is sufficient to pass the currently failing test.

+This will lead to thirty-second loops, and thousands of tests per year.
+This can be a maintenance problem.

+### Keeping Tests Clean

+* Robert Martin recounts a story of a team that had "quick and dirty" tests.
+  * This is problematic since test code has to change as production code evolves.
+  * Eventually dirty tests because a liability, get abandoned, and the entire project suffers.
+* Test code is just as important as production code.

+### Tests Enable the -ilities

+* Unit tests make your code more flexible, maintainable, and reusable because they make you not fear change.

+### Clean Tests

+* Tests must be readable.
+Abstract away annoying details.
+* Follow the Build-Operate-Check pattern.

+### Domain-Specific Testing Language

+* A testing language develops as you refactor tests to be readable -- they're a specialized API used by just your tests.
+* Not necessarily designed up-front -- it evolves over time.

+### A Dual Standard

+* It's OK for test code to be less efficient if readability is the trade-off.

+### One Assert per Test

+* Try to keep the number of asserts per test low.
+* Given-when-then is a common pattern for tests.
+* The Template Method pattern is recommended.

+### Single Concept per Test

+* This is the actual rule Robert Martin prefers -- just test one concept per test function.

+### F.I.R.S.T

+Tests should be:
+* Fast (so you want to run them frequently)
+* Independent (not depend on each other)
+* Repeatable (even offline on a train on a laptop)
+* Self-Validating (return pass or fail)
+* Timely (written before production code)